Case Study: Hartland Village, Fleet

 Community Building

-St Edward focuses on the early delivery of community amenities and natural spaces to help establish a welcoming character and identity:
+Winning the 2022 NHBC Gold Best Public Realm award, St Edward focused on the early delivery of community amenities and natural spaces to help establish a welcoming character and identity:

-- a Community Plan encourages residents to get together and involves people and organisations from the wider local area
+• a Community Plan encourages residents to get together and involves people and organisations from the wider local area, and a Community Engagement Officer plans a year-round calendar of events

-This private brownfield site is being brought to life with 100 acres of open space, including new wetland habitats, grassland and 1000+ additional trees:
+This brownfield site is being brought to life with 28 acres of open space, including new wetland habitats, grassland and 1000+ additional trees:

 Sustainable Infrastructure